QUALIFICATIONS FOR COMMUNITIES

 Occupational Health and Safety Courses are available at four levels: Introductory, Elementary, Intermediate and Advanced.
 The Introductory course is suitable for induction training for all staff, the Elementary course is ideal for all workers, the Intermediate course is designed for supervisors and the Advanced course gives managers a firm grounding in the subject and meets the technical qualifications required to become a registered REHIS® presenter.
 Food Safety Courses are also available at Introductory, Elementary, Intermediate and Advanced levels.
 The Introductory course is suitable for new staff before they progress to higher level courses, the Elementary course is designed for all food workers in the food industry, the Intermediate course is appropriate for supervisors and the Advanced course gives managers a detailed overview of food safety and meets the technical qualifications required to become a registered REHIS® presenter.

 A range of HACCP courses is also available.
 These are available at Introduction and Intermediate levels.
 The Introduction is suitable for all food handlers and the Intermediate is intended for managers and supervisors.
-A specific course, HACCP for Caterers, is also available and is suitable for managers and supervisors in the catering and hospitality sector.
+A specific course, Food Safety System for Caterers (based on Cooksafe), is also available and is suitable for managers and supervisors in the catering and hospitality sector.
 A Food and Health Course is available at Elementary level.
 This course is designed to provide nutritional and health information to people working in a wide range of catering premises but would be suitable for anyone interested in food, health and nutrition.

 Most courses are available in an International format which enables them to be provided outwith the United Kingdom.